 Business structuring involves looking at the foundations of your business, but knowing how to set up your business at the beginning is not always straight forward.
 Business Structuring Lawyers can help with advice on the set-up and any changes to the structure.

-Our client Choe set up as a sole trader, but her business grew very quickly.
+Our client Chloe set up as a sole trader, but her business grew very quickly.
 When she came to us, she didn’t realise that she could put herself in a position where her personal assets could be better protected.
 We changed her business structure and set up a company for her.
-This gave her some advantages in terms of taxation, and the costs of compliance were minimal in light of the peace of mind she had, knowing that her family home was protected.
+This gave Chloe some advantages in terms of taxation, and the costs of compliance were minimal in light of the peace of mind she had, knowing that her family home was protected.
 We also drafted a shareholders agreement for her which properly set out the relationship between her and other shareholders.
-By looking into business structuring, she was able to minimise legal risks, and it also put her in a position where she was able to raise money in future.
+By looking into business structuring, Chloe was able to minimise legal risks, and it also put her in a position where she was able to raise money in future.

 The most common forms of business structure are sole traders, partnerships and companies and trusts.
 Business structuring lawyers will look at the advantages and disadvantages of each, help you choose the most suitable structure, and help with formally documenting the set-up.